-Students and leachers at Milton Preparatory School, Milton, Massachusetts, where Fuller was a pupil from 1900 until 1904.
-This pholograph was taken in his final year.
+Students and teachers at Milton Preparatory School, Milton, Massachusetts, where Fuller was a pupil from 1900 until 1904.
+This photograph was taken in his final year.
 Fuller is standing with the third bicycle from the right.
-(Below), Fuller, Allegra and Anne in Lincoln Park, Chicago, in 1928 - the end of the year of silence.
+(Below), Fuller, Allegra and Anne in Lincoln Park, Chicago, in 1928-the end of the year of silence.

-The only home Fuller ever built for himself and his family was a standard plywood Pease dome-home, erected at Carbondale in 1966.
-The interior picture (above) shows Anne Hewlett Fuller and Richard Buckminster Fuller at home in the dome soon after they moved in. frequently used - 'dynamic', 'maximum' and 'ions'.
+'Dymaxion' is the name generally given to the projects with which Buckminster Fuller emerged from his year of isolation, but in fact the word came later and '4-D' coexisted with it for many years.
+The word 'Dymaxion' was invented by the public relations department of the Marshall Field department store in Chicago in 1929.
+It was allegedly devised by listening to him talk and noting down the words that he most frequently used-'dynamic' 'maximum' and 'ions'.
 Fuller liked the name 'Dymaxion' and particularly liked the 'scientific' way in which it had been discovered.
 For the next five years it joined '4-D' in the name of the company Fuller formed to develop his inventions and was to be used as a prefix for all his projects for the next 15 years.
 He even designed a 'Dymaxion' logo which was based on a flying fish.

+The only home Fuller ever built for himself and his family was a standard plywood Pease dome home, erected at Carbondale in 1966.
+The interior picture (above) shows Anne Hewlett Fuller and Richard Buckminster Fuller al home in the dome soon alter they moved in.
 The biggest barriers to a proper evaluation of the Dymaxion projects that emerged from Buckminster Fuller's time of silence, apart from the congested writing of the seminal text '4-D', which is discussed in the last chapter, is the bewildering number of different stages of development in which the projects have been illustrated ever since.